 You can easily navigate reverse engineered geodatabase models using built-in tools, such as Enterprise Architect's Pan & Zoom view and the model search facility.

-MDG Technology for ArcGIS is built into Enterprise Architect 9.
-Get the latest Enterprise Architect installers and try it today:
+ArcGIS modeling tools are built into Enterprise Architect.
+Get the latest Enterprise Architect installer and try it today!

 Support for modeling ArcGIS databases in Enterprise Architect was developed in collaboration with the Commonwealth Scientific and Industrial Research Organisation (CSIRO), who defined mappings between UML 2 and ArcGIS concepts, and prototyped an automated import and export capability for ArcGIS geodatabase schemas represented in UML.